 - Use words to make questions, like “who,” “what,” and “where”

 - Ask one- or two-word questions, like “Go sleep?”

-At around two and a half years old, vocab will continue to boom, as will Baby’s understating of grammar, and he will start to apply grammar rules to his speaking more and more, and will start to use verbs more flexibly.
-The more your little one is speaking, the more mistakes he might make.
-This means that he won’t always get those plurals or verb tenses quite right, especially with irregular words and phrases.
-He might say “foots” instead of “feet” or “runned” instead of “ran.”
+At around two and a half years old, vocab will continue to boom, as will Baby’s understating of grammar, and they will start to apply grammar rules to their speaking more and more, and will start to use verbs more flexibly.
+The more your little one is speaking, the more mistakes they might make.
+This means that they won’t always get those plurals or verb tenses quite right, especially with irregular words and phrases.
+They might say “foots” instead of “feet” or “runned” instead of “ran.”
 But these mistakes are a-okay and will continue on for some time.
-The same way Baby would regularly tumble when learning to walk, he needs to make mistakes when speaking so he can learn from them.
+The same way Baby would regularly tumble when learning to walk, they need to make mistakes when speaking so they can learn from them.

 What’s just ahead?

-By age three, his language will be even more advanced. he will likely be able to:
+By age three, their language will be even more advanced. they will likely be able to:

 - Speak up to 1000 words

 - Use longer sentences, from three- to four-word simple sentences to five-word sentences or more, such as “Mummy go in bed” or “Put hat on head”

 - Use more and more verbs with increasing flexibility, including some past tenses and “-ing” endings

 - Use more pronouns correctly, though “me” and “I” may often be confused